networkException/oxidetracks/README.md

 # Opinionated?

-This project aims to provide a backend implementation compatible with owntracks clients, compatibility with the storage format of recorder and a diverging set of features should be expected in the future.
+While this project aims to provide a backend implementation compatible with owntracks clients, compatibility with the recorder storage format is expected to break and the set of supported features will likely diverge.

-oxidetracks does not support MQTT
+oxidetracks does not support MQTT.

 # Running